Bandwidth/api-docs/site/docs/voice/about.md

 id: about
 title: About
 slug: /voice
-description: A general overview of Bandwidth's account services
+description: A general overview of Bandwidth's Voice API
 keywords:
   - bandwidth
   - voice